-Configuration > Advanced Configuration > Network > QoS
+Configuration > Network > Advanced Configuration > QoS

-Figure 6-15 QoS Settings
+Figure 6-17 QoS Settings

-2. Configure the QoS settings, including video / audio DSCP, event / alarm DSCP and Management DSCP.
+2. Configure the QoS settings, including Video/Audio DSCP, Event/Alarm DSCP and Management DSCP.

 The valid DSCP value ranges from 0 to 63.
-The DSCP value is bigger, the priority is higher.
+The higher the DSCP value is, the higher the priority is.

-Make sure that you enable the QoS function of your network device (such as a router).

-• It will ask for a reboot for the settings to take effect.
+- Make sure that you enable the QoS function of your network device (such as a router). - It will ask for a reboot for the settings to take effect.